zarkones/XENA/README.md

 Now when you've got a bit more familiar with the ecosystem, let's dive into a hypotetical visualization of what needs to be implemented.

 ![Diagram of the network](https://miro.medium.com/max/875/1*LRCSF5nna9FhVm77Oc1Q7Q.jpeg)

+### REQUIREMENT ###

+Node.js >= 14.15.4 for running Xena-Atila, Xena-Sensi, Xena-Ra.
+Golang for running Xena-Apep. (tested with golang version 1.15.9)

+And a Linux operating system.

 ### POSTMAN COLLECTIONS ###